Stage one: Establish whether there is a genuine redundancy situation

 Stage three: Look for alternatives to redundancy

-A redundancy is more likely to be viewed as "fair" if an employer has considered alternatives to potential redundancies in advance of making a restructure proposal.
+A redundancy is more likely to be viewed as "fair" if an employer has considered alternatives to potential redundancies before making a restructure proposal.

 Alternatives to redundancies may be:

-- Temporary stoppages of work – this can involve lay-offs or unpaid leave; and/or
+- Temporary stoppages of work: this can include lay-offs or unpaid leave; and/or